 the male spanx experiment

-I was so surprised to see Spanx in the men’s department at Nordstrom, I thought I would accidentally release the permanent suck from wearing Spanx of my own.
+I was so surprised to see Spanx in the men’s department at Nordstrom, I thought I would accidentally release the permanent suck from wearing Spanx to tidy up my own saggy middle.

-“Spanx is a billion dollar industry,” a trim and tidy salesman explained.
-Maybe a billion for women, but for bulging gents with a Captain America fetish, a few pennies dribbled here and there.
+“Spanx is a billion-dollar industry,” a trim and tidy salesman explained.
+Maybe a billion for women, I thought, but for bulging gents with a Captain America fetish, a few pennies dribbled here and there.
 Real men don’t give a damn.

 With a convenient straight man at home, I decided to put this “expect more from your undershirt” hogwash to the test.
-If my straight man agreed to wear Spanx or Manx as the advertising goes, I’d march back in there and eat my shorts -- I mean my Spanx -- even the super-duper shapers with “butt-lets” for added “junk in the trunk.”
+If my straight man agreed to wear Spanx, nicknamed Manx for men, I’d march back in there and eat my shorts—I mean my Spanx—even the super-duper shapers with buttlets for added junk in the trunk.

 Would this kind of guy wear Manx?

-Spanx undershirts come in two helpful shapes, one with sleeves and one without.
-Since my token straight man gets hot wearing socks, I chose the hard core level 3 tank that firms the chest, narrows the waist, flattens the stomach, improves posture, and most critically, is made of breathable cotton.
+Manx undershirts come in two helpful shapes, one with sleeves and one without.
+Since my token straight man gets hot wearing socks, I chose the hardcore Level 3 tank that firms the chest, narrows the waist, flattens the stomach, improves posture, and most critically, is made of breathable cotton.

-If the tank can breathe, maybe he won’t notice he can’t.
+If the tank can breathe, maybe Ray won’t notice he can’t.

-There was only one reason I thought this would work.
-In the past week, Raybo had tried on 17 wetsuits because he’s jealous I have one.
-Me looking more buff than him rubs his ego like tight clothes give him a rash.
-He’s been modeling these suits primping and flexing, looking like Lloyd Bridges in that old Sea Hunt show.
+There was one reason I thought this would work.
+In the past week, he had tried on seventeen wetsuits because he was jealous I have one.
+Me looking more buff than he does rubs his ego like tight clothes give him a rash.
+For days he’d been modeling these suits, primping and flexing, looking like Lloyd Bridges in that classic Sea Hunt show.

-Trusting my “thin-stincts,” a Spanx-y term, I tried my luck.
+Trusting my thin-stincts, a Spanx-y term, I tried my luck getting him into Manx.

-What did occur to him is he could look five pounds thinner so I’d stop nagging him, and get a layer of warmth should he flex his pecs in Antarctica.
-He even called the experiment our little spank-a-thon.
+It did occur to him that he could look five pounds thinner so I’d stop nagging him, plus he’d get a layer of warmth should he flex his pecs in Iceland.
+He even called the experiment “our little spank-a-thon.”

 Then he tried to get it off.
 I mean really, really tried.